 Office of Scholarship & Sponsored Projects (OSSP)

-Temporary halt to in-person human subjects research during COVID-19 outbreak: All non-critical and non-essential human subjects research that is conducted in-person is suspended until further notice.
-In the context of the COVID-19 epidemic and public health directives, this temporary policy is implemented to protect our participants, researchers, students, and the larger community from the risk of infection.
+In-person human subjects research, occurring in the context of the COVID-19 epidemic and public health directives, requires additional approval by the Institutional Review Board.
+Additional requirements have been implemented to protect our participants, researchers, students, and the larger community from the risk of infection.
 Please see Pacific's IRB website for information and resources.
 To the extent possible, studies involving human subjects should be done remotely (e.g., online communications, online Qualtrics surveys, phone interviews), as approved by the IRB.

 Research Resumption Planning Guide: The State of Oregon’s Higher Education Coordinating Commission and the Oregon Health Authority issued directions for the resumption of certain research activities at Oregon’s colleges and universities under current public health orders.
 Faculty, researchers, lab managers, and project staff may develop a plan for a staged return to research projects and labs as public health directives allow.
 At this time, a research resumption plan should focus on moving from a ramp-down status to a Phase 3 status.